SC1MC-2022: A database of transition metal complexes for training ML models to predict one-site entropies and mutual information

 \begin{acknowledgement}

 This work has been supported by the Czech Science Foundation (grant no. 19-13126Y) and the Center for Scalable and Predictive methods for Excitation and Correlated phenomena (SPEC), which is funded by the U.S. Department of Energy (DOE), Office of Science, Office of Basic Energy Sciences, the Division of Chemical Sciences, Geosciences, and Biosciences.
-Also we would like to acknowledge the support by the Czech Ministry of Education, Youth and Sports from the Large Infrastructures for Research, Experimental Development and Innovations project “IT4Innovations National Supercomputing Center - LM2015070".
+This work was also supported by the Ministry of Education, Youth and Sports of the Czech Republic through the e-INFRA CZ (ID:90140).

 \end{acknowledgement}